natesilva/jayschema/README.md

 * `email`: Must match [RFC 5322, Section 3.4.1](https://tools.ietf.org/html/rfc5322#section-3.4.1), with the following limitations: `quoted-string`s, `domain-literal`s, comments, and folding whitespace are not supported; the `domain` portion must be a hostname as in the `hostname` keyword.
 * `ipv4`: Must be a dotted-quad IPv4 address.
 * `ipv6`: Must be a valid IPv6 address as per [RFC 2373 section 2.2](http://tools.ietf.org/html/rfc2373#section-2.2).
-* `uri`: As in [RFC 3986 Appendix A](http://tools.ietf.org/html/rfc3986#appendix-A), with the exception that well-formedness of internal elements, including percent encoding and authority strings, is not verified.
+* `uri`: As in [RFC 3986 Appendix A](http://tools.ietf.org/html/rfc3986#appendix-A), including relative URIs (no scheme part, fragment-only), with the exception that well-formedness of internal elements, including percent encoding and authority strings, is not verified.